Bundesliga: Bayern Munich clinch eighth straight Bundesliga title | DW | 16.06.2020

 Bayern Munich have retained their Bundesliga crown following a narrow victory against Werder Bremen, courtesy of Robert Lewandowski.
 It's a record eighth straight title for Bayern and a first for their coach Hansi Flick.

-Robert Lewandowski’s superb turn and shot in the closing moments of the first half was enough to settle a high-intensity game against Werder Bremen, and secure yet another title for Germany’s premier team.
+Robert Lewandowski’s clinical turn and shot in the closing moments of the first half was enough to settle an absorbing game against Werder Bremen, and secure a 29th Bundesliga title for Germany’s premier team.

-The winning goal was Lewandowski’s 31st in the Bundesliga this season, his highest personal tally in another prolific season, although Bayern had to see out the final few minutes of the game with ten men after a red card for Alphonso Davies.
+The winning goal was Lewandowski’s 31st in the Bundesliga this season, his highest personal tally in another prolific season, although Bayern had to see out a nervy final few minutes of the game with ten men after a red card for Alphonso Davies.

 The title is Bayern’s first under coach Hansi Flick, who took over from the fired Niko Kovac in November, and the new man has overseen an incredible run of results, with Bayern winning their last 11 games in a row.